 As with Guate City, there are many private shuttles between Antigua and Lanquin.
 Most of them are similar in cost and can be arranged through your hostel or a local agency.

 Since Guate City lies between Antigua and Lanquin, it is likely that any non-direct shuttles you take will stop in Guate City to pick up passangers.
 Make sure to clarify this beforehand 🙂

 Like most of my destinations, Lanquin was one that appeared on my itinerary at a last moment’s notice.
-I was speaking to my host in Flores (Tikal) when talks of Semuc Champey, a relaxing haven popped into the conversation.
+I was speaking to my host in Flores (Tikal National Park) when talks of Semuc Champey, a relaxing haven popped into the conversation.